 So this is one example of why the naming convention of Bootstrap is not ideal for Open Social.
 Because we want the user interface to be super intuitive and easy to use, we cannot and will not take shortcuts in our design.

 Another issue with Bootstrap is the flexibility of overwriting.
-Our Social base theme aims to provide a solid theme that you can use of the box.
+Our Social base theme aims to provide a solid theme that you can use in the box.
 But it also needs to be flexible enough to make changes in style where needed.
-Developers can do this in a sub theme.
-In the subtheme in general you change colors, fonts etc, but in some cases you want to overwrite a specific element.
+Developers can do this in a sub-theme.
+In the subtheme in general you change colors, fonts etc, but in some cases, you want to overwrite a specific element.
 Let’s say you want a button that is styled in the primary color by default to have another color or style.
 You can simply isolate that button with a CSS selector and give it another style.
 But then the button will most likely still have the .btn-primary class.
 That isn’t communicating very well and might lead to confusion later on in the team.
 So then you also need to change the template file where that class is set.
-Then you can end up with a lot of template overwrites just for a few small style changes.
+Then you can end up with a lot of templates overwritten just for a few small style changes.
 This isn’t only a lot more work, it also causes a risk for future updates in the social base theme.
-The more you overwrite in the sub theme the less updates of the base theme will work out of the box.
+The more you overwrite in the sub-theme the fewer updates of the base theme will work out of the box.

 How to solve these issues?

 A good way of solving the issues we have now is by changing the naming conventions.
-Instead of choosing class names that describe the styles, like bootstrap does, we create components based on function.
-We do not give a button classes that describe its appearance, but describe the function.
+Instead of choosing class names that describe the styles, as bootstrap does, we create components based on function.
+We do not give a button classes that describe its appearance but describes the function.
 In our example the function of the button is to ‘add content’, so we can create a btn–add-content class.
 This doesn’t inform you about how the button will look.
 But it does tell you that it is a button and what that button is used for.
-It does still allow for flexible re-use on other places.
-The style of the button can change based on viewport or any other condition.
+It does still allow for flexible re-use in other places.
+The style of the button can change based on the viewport or any other condition.

 With the new components we are creating we are not limiting ourselves to Bootstrap anymore, which means we can also use the BEM methodology immediately.
 This methodology is chosen by Drupal as well, as it works very well with the Drupal logic of components and modules.